TristanVII/2420_assign2/README.md

 ```

 * If the file works, you should be able to see your *index.js* {hello : 'Server1} message
-* To see if it works, transfer the *Caddyfile* to both your droplets using:
+* Transfer the *Caddyfile* to both your droplets using:
 ```
 rsync -r <directory-name> "server1@<droplet-ip>:~/" -e "ssh -i /path/to/ssh-key -o StrictHostKeyChecking=no"
 ```
 * Again, in both droplets, create a directory to store this file: ```sudo mkdir /etc/caddy```
 * Move the file to the directory: ```sudo mv caddy /etc/caddy/```
+* We will test this file with the service we create for it in a later step

 <img width="393" alt="Caddyfilemv" src="https://user-images.githubusercontent.com/100272904/205245399-da104806-7884-49dd-bf22-2b0e00610a11.png">